nk980113/webeg/docs/tutorial/handlers_and_refs.md

 In short, `VElement`s can be treated as a normal element object after its target element's creation.
 > [!NOTE]
-> If using TypeScript, type assertion are required to make the ref type work normally.
+> If using TypeScript, type assertions are required to make the ref type work normally.

 <!-- TODO: improve this example using fragments -->
 ```tsx